TomerFi/dependency-injection-java-part2-tutorial/post/POST.md

 ---
 title: Dependency Injection in Java is easy - Part 2 - Leveraging with Google Guice
-published: false
+published: true
 description: This is a series of posts simplifying and exemplifying Dependency Injection in Java.
 tags: ["java", "programming", "tutorial", "code"]
 ---

-## Part 2 - Google Guice
+## Part 2 - Leveraging with Google Guice

 This post is part of a multiple parts tutorial,</br>
 This part, as the heading suggests will focus on leveraging *Dependency Injection* with [Google Guice](https://github.com/google/guice/wiki).